hphelion/documentation/devplatform/helion/user/services/data-services.html.md

     use a UI tool to connect using the displayed information.
     Press Ctrl-C to exit...

-You how have all the information you need to access the data.
-Notice the "Service connection info" box above that tells you your username, password, and the database name.

 Open a new command line window.
 You can connect to the MySQL database directly with:

     $ mysql --protocol=TCP --host=localhost --port=10000 --user=<user> --password=<password> <name>

-    example:
+  For example:

     $ mysql --protocol=TCP --host=localhost --port=10000 --user=uT9efVVFCk --password=pHFitpIU1z d5eb2468f70ef4997b1514da1972

-To import an SQL file, call the same command, and pipe in the file:
+To import an SQL file, call the same command and pipe in the file:

     $ mysql --protocol=TCP --host=localhost --port=10000 --user=<user> --password=<pass> <name> < mydatabase.sql